harshalstomp/Classification-of-Dialogue-Segment-Breaks---CSE582/README.md

 ## Models used in this project

 ### Baseline Models
-- **Llama2**: with zero-shot and few-shots learning
-- LLaMA 2 is a collection of pretrained and fine-tuned large language models.
-We chose Llama2-13b-chat-hf for the balance of its superior performance on a set of linguistic tasks and its parameter scale
+- **Llama2**: -- LLaMA 2 is a collection of pretrained and fine-tuned large language models.
+We chose Llama2-13b-chat-hf for the balance of its superior performance on a set of linguistic tasks and its parameter scale.

 - **SVM**: with adjusted Class Weights

 ### Superior Model